Ohio Fertility Clinic Says 4,000 Eggs And Embryos Destroyed When Freezer Failed

 "On the Friday before the weekend of the failure, the liquid nitrogen was brought in a container from the nearby Andrology Lab and poured into the tank," the letter says.
 "The liquid nitrogen levels in the tank were monitored and appeared to be appropriate on Friday and Saturday, but we now suspect that may not have been the case."

-Just before the tank failure occurrred, the clinic had been preparing to move all the specimens to an extra storage tank to perform maintenance on the automatic fill.
+Just before the tank failure occurred, the clinic had been preparing to move all the specimens to an extra storage tank to perform maintenance on the automatic fill.

-Dr. James Liu, chairman of the hospital's department of obstetrics and gynecology, told the Cleveland Plain Dealer that the clinic was "about a day or so out" from moving the eggs and embryos when the failure happened.
+Dr. James Liu, chairman of the hospital system's department of obstetrics and gynecology, told the Cleveland Plain Dealer that the clinic was "about a day or so out" from moving the eggs and embryos when the failure happened.

-The hospital says it is refunding storage fees to those patients who had stored eggs and embryos, as well as offering tailored emotional and medical support, including a free round of IVF for those who want it.
-The hospital isn't asking patients to sign a release in order to access the services.
+The hospital system says it is refunding storage fees to those patients who had stored eggs and embryos, as well as offering tailored emotional and medical support, including a free round of IVF for those who want it.
+The hospital system isn't asking patients to sign a release in order to access the services.

 In a video statement, Tom Zenty, the hospital system's CEO, apologized for the failure: